-Generally, temperature which falls to 40 °F or below will slow down the growth of bacteria.
+Generally, a temperature that falls to 40 °F or below will slow down the growth of bacteria.
 Take note, it does not stop the growth of bacterial.
 In a common household, there will be a mixture of greens, meats, poultry, etc kept in the same fridge.
 If all are not kept properly, this would lead to cross-contamination.
-Hence, as a prevention, it is recommended that the meat you purchase from your local butcher, pat dry with paper towel.
+Hence, as a prevention, it is recommended that the meat you purchase from your local butcher, pat dry with a paper towel.
 Use a cling wrap to wrap it up or simply keep in a container before storing in the refrigerator.
 The method will keep the meat fresh for up to 2 days.

 Salting or Curing Meat

 The basic method is infusing a high concentration of salt that is used to salt raw meat to reduce the moisture content through the osmosis process and also does improve the meat flavor.
 This method can be combined with drying or smoking.
 If the salted or cured meat you purchase is straight off from the farm, do desalt the meat before cooking.

 Meats that are processed with radiation to kill pathogenic bacteria on the meat, hence sterilizing the meat.
 According to the FDA, this method extends the shelf life of the meat, and all the food eaten by astronauts in space are treated with radiation.

 Considered a new method of storing meat and with the fairly expensive machines.
 Firstly, the meat is brought down to a 40°F or colder which freezes the meat.
 Then a strong vacuum is created before the meat is slightly warmed up.
 So that the ice would be vaporized and evaporate into gas state.
 Then the freeze-dried meat is sealed in moisture and oxygen-proof bag or container.
 In typical freeze-dry meat, the water content is lower than 2%.
 Water is added before serving to regain its freshness.